Open-Pectus/Open-Pectus/DEVELOPMENT.md

     # implement command logic
     # possibly use one or more tags, available as cmd.context.tags
     # posibly using hardware directly, available as cmd.context.hwl
-    # possily using the command instance, available as cmd
+    # possily using the command instance, available as cmd.
+    # raise ValueError if an error occurs, to report it to the user.
     pass
 ```